Adrian Edmondson

-Adrian Charles Edmondson (born 24 January 1957) is an English actor, comedian, musician, writer and television presenter.
-He was part of the alternative comedy boom in the early 1980s and had roles in the television series The Young Ones (1982–1984) and Bottom (1991–1995), which he wrote together with his collaborator Rik Mayall.
-Edmondson also appeared in The Comic Strip Presents... series of films throughout the 1980s and 1990s.
-For one episode of this he created the spoof heavy metal band Bad News, and for another he played his nihilistic alter-ego Eddie Monsoon, an offensive South African television star.
+Adrian Charles Edmondson (born 24 January 1957) is an English actor, comedian, musician, writer and television presenter, who came to fame as part of the alternative comedy boom in the early 1980s.
+He and his comedy partner Rik Mayall starred in the television sitcoms The Young Ones (1982–1984), Filthy Rich & Catflap (1987) and Bottom (1991–1995), the last of which was written by Edmondson and Mayall, as well as the comedy feature film Guest House Paradiso (1999), which Edmondson directed and co-wrote.
+Edmondson and Mayall also appeared in The Comic Strip Presents... series of films throughout the 1980s and 1990s.
+For two episodes of this they created the spoof heavy metal band Bad News, and for another Edmondson played his nihilistic alter-ego Eddie Monsoon, an offensive South African television star.

-He played the lead role in the Comic Strip's 1985 feature film, The Supergrass.
-In the 2000s, Edmondson appeared in numerous TV programmes in drama roles including Jonathan Creek, Holby City, Miss Austen Regrets, as himself on Hell's Kitchen and created the sitcom Teenage Kicks.
-Since 2006, Edmondson has concentrated increasingly on music instead of acting.
-He formed a folk punk band, the Bad Shepherds, singing and playing mandola and mandolin, and performed and wrote for the Bonzo Dog Doo Dah Band.
-In 2011, he presented a series of shows for ITV: The Dales, which focused on people working in the Yorkshire Dales, and Ade in Britain in which he undertook a tour of numerous places in Britain.
-In 2013, Edmondson was crowned the winner of Celebrity Masterchef, and from 2019 to 2020, he appeared in the BBC soap opera EastEnders as Daniel Cook.
-In 2022, he also played Ebenezer Scrooge in the current run of the Royal Shakespeare Company's adaptation of A Christmas Carol.
+He played the lead role in the Comic Strip's 1985 feature film The Supergrass.
+In the 2000s Edmondson appeared in Jonathan Creek, Holby City, Miss Austen Regrets, as himself on Hell's Kitchen, and created the sitcom Teenage Kicks.
+He performed and wrote for the Bonzo Dog Doo Dah Band (2006–2007).
+In 2008 he formed a folk punk band, the Bad Shepherds, singing and playing mandola and mandolin.
+In 2011 he presented The Dales and Ade in Britain, in which he undertook a tour of numerous places in Britain.
+In 2013, Edmondson was crowned the winner of Celebrity Masterchef.
+From 2019 to 2020 he appeared in EastEnders as Daniel Cook, and in 2022 he played Ebenezer Scrooge in the Royal Shakespeare Company's adaptation of A Christmas Carol.